abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/1-Angular.md

   })
   export class ModalComponent implements OnInit, OnDestroy {
     constructor(private elementRef: ElementRef) {}
+    // Here: elementRef is a reference to the component's host element (the modal element)

     ngOnInit() {
       // Manually adding the modal to the body element